grapa-dev/grapa/docs/internal/README.md

    - Use as a living reference and update as features are added or priorities shift.
 6. **Eval Error Handling**
    - Address as soon as possible if crashes are frequent, or after BNF/grammar improvements for more robust error reporting.
+7. **Web Playground/WASM Feasibility**
+   - Consider after core language and documentation improvements, as this will require addressing binary size and dependency bundling challenges.

 ---